 - Depression.
 Men are just as likely to be impacted by depression as women, but are more inclined to brush their feelings under the rug rather than to seek help.
 However, it’s important to understand that depression is a treatable issue – but when left untreated, can lead to suicidal thoughts.
 And even though women are more likely to attempt suicide, men are more likely to carry out an attempt to completion.

-At Inspired Home Care, it is our priority to ensure that the seniors in our care are as healthy and well as possible, and enjoying life to the fullest.
+At Inspired Home Care, providers of the top home health care team throughout Cook, DuPage, Kane, Lake, and McHenry counties including Barrington caregivers, it is our priority to ensure that the seniors in our care are as healthy and well as possible, and enjoying life to the fullest.
 If you’re worried about senior health, we’re here to provide assistance with a variety of ways: transportation to medical appointments, preparation of healthy meals, encouragement to be involved in exercise programs, and friendly companionship to prevent loneliness – a leading contributor to depression in seniors – at bay.
-Reach out to us at 847-787-7572 to learn more about the Naperville senior care families trust!
+Reach out to us at 847-787-7572 to learn more about our Barrington caregivers and our elder care team serving Chicago and the surrounding area!